phac-nml/locidex/README.md

 of loci can exhibit considerable variability as is the case for genes of interest for typing applications.
 This provides greater flexibility for the designation of ideal thresholds for a given application.
 However, these values can be overridden using the report module filtering parameters as well as by modifying the values within the database.

 Locidex is meant to be optimized for routine operation level searching where it is useful to have default parameters that are set for the user to have reproducibility, which is combined with flexibility to  apply multiple filtering parameters on the sequence store after the fact.
 This allows exploring different thresholds without the need to recompute blast searches each time and allows for different use cases of data from a common data store.
 Frequently there is a desire to include additional information about given locus such as different identifiers, functional properties, and phenotypic effects.
 The database format of locidex allows inclusion of any number of fields that allow the user to describe their data which is bundled into the search result object for convenience to downstream analyses.
+[Chewbbaca](https://github.com/B-UMMI/chewBBACA) is an excellent choice for an open source allele caller and provides many advanced features for developing, curating and using gene-by-gene schemes.
+It provides a great deat of additional information regarding partial gene sequences.
+For R&D applications, this functionality can be extremely useful.
+However, for some operational contexts, the design of [Chewbbaca](https://github.com/B-UMMI/chewBBACA) provides information that is not desireable and at present it has issues with multiple instances using the same database at once with novel allele detection enabled (https://github.com/B-UMMI/chewBBACA/issues/168).
+Locidex does not have the full features for a gene-by-gene software package like [Chewbbaca](https://github.com/B-UMMI/chewBBACA) but can be used to acheive similar results while being a more generic tool kit for blast searches such as [abricate](https://github.com/tseemann/abricate)

 **Search**

-Input Data Formats: GenBank, Fasta (of individual loci sequences)
+The search module is meant to use locidex formated datbase directories Input Data Formats: GenBank, Fasta (of individual loci sequences)
 - DNA and protein blast searches
 - Md5 hashing of alleles